yegor256/blog/_posts/2018/apr/2018-04-17-how-to-be-lazy.md

 new to me, I have just [30 minutes]({% pst 2018/jan/2018-01-09-micro-budgeting %}), and the bug is very complex?

+{% quote This literally means that you should always and only think about yourself and your personal profit. %}

 One of the core [principles](http://www.zerocracy.com/toc.html) of Zerocracy is `#NoAltruism`.
 This literally means that